We've added new tests for swine diseases -- see our menu for a complete listing.

 Test codes:

-B0006 - Qualitative Campylobacter species screen by real time polymerase chain reaction This assay detects but does not differentiate C. jejuni, C. coli and C. lari.
+B0006 - Ultrasensitive qualitative Campylobacter species screen by real time polymerase chain reaction.
+This assay detects but does not differentiate C. jejuni, C. coli, C. fetus, C. lari and other Campylobacter species.

-B0007 - Qualitative detection of Campylobacter jejuni by polymerase chain reaction.
+B0007 - Ultrasensitive qualitative detection of Campylobacter jejuni by real time polymerase chain reaction.
 This assay does not detect C. coli or C. lari.

 Family Campylobacteraceae includes 2 genera, Campylobacter and Arcobacter.
 There are 18 species and subspecies within the genus Campylobacter, 11 of which are considered pathogenic to humans, causing enteric and extra-intestinal illnesses.
 The major pathogens are Campylobacter jejuni and Campylobacter fetus.
 These pathogens are small, curved, motile, microaerophilic, gram-negative rods.
 They vary in width from 0.2-0.9 um and in length from 0.5-5.0 um.
 They exhibit rapid, darting motility in corkscrew fashion by means of a single flagellum or 2 flagella (monotrichous, amphitrichous).
 They also possess a lipopolysaccharide endotoxin.